 Toggling the ringer switch on your iPhone is not enough to make it completely silent: the phone will still be quite noisy when it buzzes as you receive a notification or a call.

 According to Apple, in ring mode, your iPhone plays all sounds and in silent mode it doesn’t ring or play alerts and other sound effects, but it may still vibrate.
 Thankfully, you can change this behavior with a quick toggle in Settings that’ll prevent your iPhone from vibrating when it’s silenced, here’s how.

 Prevent your iPhone from vibrating when on silent

 To make your phone entirely silent when it’s on mute, do the following:

-2) Flip the Vibrate on Mute switch to the OFF position.
+2) Flip the Vibrate on Silent switch to the OFF position.
 This shall prevent your iPhone from making any noise whatsoever.